-It is management's opinion that the accompanying unaudited interim condensed financial statements reflect all adjustments (which are normal and recurring) that are necessary for a fair presentation of the financial position of the Company and its results of operations and cash flows for the periods presented.
-The unaudited interim condensed financial statements should be read in conjunction with the audited financial statements and the notes thereto for the year ended December 31, 2022 December 31, 2023, included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 December 31, 2023 filed with the SEC on March 7, 2023 April 1, 2024, or the Annual Report.
+The accompanying unaudited interim condensed financial statements reflect all adjustments (which are normal and recurring) that are necessary for a fair presentation of the financial position of the Company and its results of operations and cash flows for the periods presented.
+The unaudited interim condensed financial statements should be read in conjunction with the audited financial statements and the notes thereto for the year ended December 31, 2023, included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023 filed with the SEC on April 1, 2024, or the Annual Report.

-The results disclosed in the statements of operations for the three and nine months ended September 30, 2023 March 31, 2024 are not necessarily indicative of the results to be expected for the full fiscal year 2023, 2024.
+The results disclosed in the statements of operations for the three and nine months ended September 30, 2024 are not necessarily indicative of the results to be expected for the full fiscal year 2024.